de Veuster House

 Saint Damien de Veuster of Moloka’i

 Joseph de Veuster was born in Tremelo, Belgium, in 1840.
-In May of 1864 Joseph de Vuster arrived in Honolulu and was ordained two months later.
+In May of 1864 Joseph de Veuster arrived in Honolulu and was ordained two months later.
 He was assigned to the leper colony in a remote location on the island of Molokai, Kalaupapa.
 Father Damien served as a priest, physician, and companion.
 After 16 years living with lepers, Father Damien contracted the disease and died.
 On October 9, 2009 Pope Benedict XVI raised Father Damien to the rank of Sainthood.

 The DeVeuster House crest has three different icons: